AItransCompetition/LiveStreamingDemo/README.md

                    14 LogFile_Path = "./log/"                #log file trace path setting,

    * if you are debugging your code, you can let the DEBUG = True.
-   * if you are training your model, consider the I/O, advise you let the DEBUG = False
+   * if you are trainning your model, consider the I/O, advise you let the DEBUG = False

 * Log formate:
 ```